A geometric study of Wasserstein spaces: Hadamard spaces: The geodesic boundary and its cone topology

 endowed with the weak topology.
-In Corollary \ref{coro:homeo}, we rewrite the above result in terms of Wassertein space over $c \partial X$.
+In Corollary \ref{coro:homeo}, we rewrite the above result in terms of Wasserstein space over $c \partial X$.

-Throughout this part, we will use the following notations.
+From now on, we will use the following notations.
 Let $(Y,d)$ be a geodesic space and $y \in Y$.
 We set $\mathscr{R}_{y}(Y)$ (respectively $\mathscr{R}_{y,1}(Y)$) the set of geodesic rays in $Y$ starting at $y$ (respectively the set of unitary geodesic rays starting at $y$).
 These sets are closed subsets of $\mathscr{R}(Y)$ endowed with the topology of uniform convergence on compact subsets.